Domino Data Lab wins two Dresner Tech Innovation Awards - ExBulletin

 ModelOps: The field of defining, implementing, monitoring, automating, and improving the life cycle of analytical models, including but not limited to artificial intelligence (AI) and machine learning (ML) models.

-The Technology Innovation Award is presented to top-ranked vendors in Dresner Advisory's 2023 Wisdom of Crowds Thematic Market Report.
+The Technology Innovation Award is given to top-ranked vendors in Dresner Advisory's 2023 Wisdom of Crowdsthematic Market Report.

-“We are honored to win Dresner's Technology Innovation Awards in the AI, Data Science, ML, and ModelOps categories,” said Chris Lauren, Domino's senior vice president of products.
-“I am incredibly proud of our commitment to responsible AI, which provides innovative capabilities that help our customers succeed in delivering incredibly impactful predictive and generative AI projects.
-This recognition fuels our passion and we look forward to witnessing the amazing AI innovations that exceed our customers' expectations.”
+“We are honored to win Dresner's Technology Innovation Awards in AI, Data Science, ML and ModelOps,” said Chris Lauren, Domino's senior vice president of products.
+“I am passionate about our commitment to responsible AI, delivering innovative capabilities that enable our customers to successfully deliver incredibly impactful predictive and generative AI projects.
+We are proud.
+This recognition fuels our passion and we look forward to watching our customers make remarkable advances in AI.”

-“In the ever-expanding realm of technological innovation, AI, data science, and machine learning form hot trend areas that continue to drive transformation. , predictive analytics, and data-driven decision making are becoming essential,” said Howard Dresner, founder and chief research officer at Dresdner Advisory.
+“In the ever-expanding realm of technological innovation, AI, data science, and machine learning form hot trending areas that continue to drive transformation. , predictive analytics, and data-driven decision making,” said Howard Dresner, founder and chief research officer at Dresner Advisory.
 “The ModelOps strategic imperative highlights the critical need to operationalize ML models efficiently.
-We are proud to have Domino named a recognized leader in his 2023 study.
-I bless you.”
+We congratulate Domino on being recognized as a leader in his 2023 study. .”

 Domino Enterprise AI Platform enables the world's largest companies to responsibly and cost-effectively build and operate AI at scale.
 Orchestrate and manage the end-to-end AI lifecycle, giving data scientists the agility and freedom they need with the control and governance that enterprises need.
 Teams can leverage a complete AI ecosystem with easy and open access to their favorite data, tools, and infrastructure with just a few clicks.
 Companies gain a system of record for all AI work and knowledge projects, assets, results, models, and best practices that foster collaboration and reuse.